jrobind/thefrontendcoach.com/src/posts/the-css-cascade.md

 }
 ```

 In the example above, we can see the use of the type selector and the setting of the `color` value to the `background-color` property.
 Because both of these rule sets are from the same origin and also have the same specificity, the order in which styles are declared will be taken into consideration, the declaration that appears last will take precedence.
-So here the body background color will be blue.
-We can, however (not recommended) use the !important declaration to override the normal declaration conflict resolution steps and brute force specificity increase.
+In this instance, the `background-color` will be `blue`.
+We can, however (not recommended) use the `!important` declaration to override the normal declaration conflict resolution steps and brute force an increase in specificity.

 ## Specificity